kevwzhang/kevwzhang.github.io/_posts/2021-1-28-Applying-to-Graduate-School.md

 - What do you intend to do after completing the degree?
 - What work or research experience have you had in your specified field?

+I spent a lot of time and energy on this portion of the application process.
+I made sure to allocate myself a lot of time so that I could edit and perfect each statement of purpose for every application.

 Write out a draft of your statement early on so you have a chance to come back and review before submitting.
 It may also be helpful to have someone else look over and proofread your short essay.

 ### 5. Send Transcript(s)